sushantdesaur/Sensor-Data-Analysis/README.md

 # Sensor-Data-Analysis
-A GUI application based no python to store and retrieve data coming from multiple sources.
+A GUI application based on python to analyze, store and retrieve data coming from multiple sources.